What is an Aptamer?

 SELEX Aptamer Selection

 Aptamers with affinity for a desired target are selected from a large oligonucleotide library through a process called SELEX, which stands for Sequential Evolution of Ligands by Exponential Enrichment.
 Through an iterative process, non-binding aptamers are discarded and aptamers binding to the proposed target are expanded.
 Initial positive selection rounds are sometimes followed by negative selection.
 This improves the selectivity of the resulting aptamer candidates.
+Multiple rounds of SELEX are performed with increasing stringency to enhance enrichment of the oligonucleotide pool.
 Base Pair maintains several proprietary oligonucleotide libraries for use in aptamer selection.
 Base Pair has also patented a multiplex format of SELEX.
 Learn more about multiplex SELEX.

 The SELEX process yields ~106 aptamer sequences.
 Identifying the best candidates is a specialized process employing a variety of analytical techniques at Base Pair.
 See the Custom Aptamer Discovery page for more information on aptamer characterization, optimization, and application.